Home Expeditions Antarctica Expedition Guide

 A Zodiac Landing — Step by Step

-• Zodiac boarding: The Zodiac ties alongside the ship’s boarding platform.
+• Zodiac boarding → The Zodiac ties alongside the ship's boarding platform.
 Passengers step in assisted by crew — one hand from a crew member, one on the Zodiac pontoon.
-The motion of the ship and Zodiac means this requires a moment of commitment.
 It becomes second nature by the second landing.

-• The landing itself: Passengers step ashore onto a beach or rocky landing point, guided by expedition staff who are already positioned with ropes and assistance where needed.
-“Wet landings” (stepping into shallow water) and “dry landings” (stepping directly onto rock) both occur depending on the site.
+• The landing itself → "Wet landings" (stepping into shallow water) and "dry landings" (stepping directly onto rock) both occur depending on the site.
+Expedition staff are positioned throughout with guidance and assistance.

-• Time ashore: Typically 1.5 to 3 hours at each site, exploring independently within the boundaries set by the expedition team.
-Naturalist guides are distributed throughout the landing area and available for questions.
+• Time ashore → Typically 1.5 to 3 hours at each site, exploring independently within boundaries set by the expedition team.
 IAATO regulations require maintaining at least 5 metres from penguins and 15 metres from seals — though penguins frequently approach curious humans of their own accord.

-• Return: A staff member signals the return window; passengers return to the beach in groups for Zodiac pickup.
-The ship moves to the next anchorage while passengers warm up, review photographs, and attend the daily recap briefing.
+• Return → A staff member signals the return window; passengers return in groups for Zodiac pickup.
+The ship moves to the next anchorage while passengers warm up and attend the daily recap briefing.

 Penguins